EasyPill/EasyPill/README.md

 An easy-to-understand mobile app which breaks down complicated patient information leaflets for you.

 Done as part of [HackZurich 2018](https://digitalfestival.ch/en/HACK/).
+This project made it into the final of 25 projects out of 160 total submissions.
 Our [official submission is on DevPost](https://devpost.com/software/easypill).

 We used unstructured patient information leaflet data provided by the [AXA SwissMedic API](https://health.axa.ch/hack/).